lyonenergyfutures/lyonenergyfutures-website/content/blog/triggernometry-climate-activism-is-religion.md

 [//]: # (summarise errors)

 Although Marian identifies and explains the problem very well, when he turns to solutions, the theoretical grounds he sets out for rejecting it are almost as flawed as the policy he criticises.
-Having correctly observed that solutions to the problem lie in high density sources of energy, such as gas and nuclear, he claims that the most prominent of those -- oil -- is not running out, and that we have hundreds of years of remaining supply.
+Having correctly observed that solutions to the problem lie in high density sources of energy, such as gas and nuclear, he claims that the most prominent of those -- oil -- is not running out, and that we have "hundreds" of years of remaining supply.
 The amount of resource available to us is, in fact, an irrelevant, non-binding constraint on our ability to create economic value.
 That’s because, as humans, we have a limitless ability to innovate: technology, we learn, is ‘dynamic’; if we need something, its price will rise and we’ll either find more of it, use less of it, or substitute it with something else entirely.
 As evidence of this, he notes, life is better than it was 100 years ago and, as the population of the planet increases, the price of everything is falling.

 [//]: # (correct errors)

 [//]: # (explain his theoretical framework)

 Marian’s institution, _Human​Progress​.org_, is parented by The Cato Institute, an American libertarian think tank.
 It also receives significant support from The John Templeton Foundation.
-Both advance an extreme form of capitalism [^views] in which free markets plays a central role in optimising the allocation of scarce resources.
+Both advance an extreme form of capitalism [^views] in which free markets play a central role in optimising the allocation of scarce resources.
 The intellectual framework for this ideology is neoclassical economics, also sometimes called ‘_neoliberal_’ or ‘_Washington Consensus_’ economics.

 Neoclassical economics is the product of an attempt to elevate economics -- a social science -- into an actual science.
 It arose from the struggle to reject concerns that emerged after the Second World War about the ability of the Earth’s finite resource base to accommodate indefinite exponential growth. [^notclimate]